ZinoKaro/SKILHARVEST-DATA-ANALYSIS-DOCUMENTATION/README.md

 To add paragraph, leave a line space

-To add emoji: Emoji name e.g
+To add emoji: Emoji name e.g :smile😄  will add the smile emoji

-:smile

-will add the smile emoji
+Always upload a file before inputting it in a documentation

+To underline a text, add 3 dash or hyphen --- under the text

+e.g TIPS
+    ---

 ## Project Overview
 ## Data Sources
 ## Tools Used